albertofinardi/SocialNewsletter/README.md

 # Social Newsletter

-View packages to download the application.
+View releases to download the application.